vtexdocs/help-center-content/docs/tutorials/en/how-to-change-order-items.md

 ---
-title: How to change items in an order
+title: 'How to change items in an order'
 id: 7jekq618QxgbsOxKkXBjE8
 status: DRAFT
 createdAt: 2020-12-28T21:11:48.378Z